 Debugging Decision Model

-You may add the setting set DEBUG=On to your “settings.bat” file.
-Then when you click on on “run.bat”, your decision model will be executed in the debug mode.
-It means it will automatically stop at the beginning of execution and will display on the console “>” asking you to enter a debug command.
+You may run your decision model in the debug mode by adding the property “debug=On” to your project.properties file.
+The execution will automatically stop at the beginning and will display on the console “>” asking you to enter a debug command.
 If you just click <Enter> it will execute the next rule, will show the value of the involved variables and stop again.
 This way by just clicking <Enter> you may debug your model rule-by-rule.
 At any moment, you may also enter the following commands: